Self-Care Through Processing & Gratitude

 One of the most powerful uses of journaling is that it provides a safe, self-regulated space to acknowledge and process traumatic events.
 It organizes events in the mind, keeping the subconscious from chronically processing traumatic (even minimally traumatic) events as we sleep.
 Better sleep leads to better immunity and, pretty much everything.

 However, more controlled journaling can help as well, in fact, writing about traumatic events may be one of the most helpful forms of journaling and has a lot of scientific support.
-As long as the journaling doesn’t devolving into persistent rumination, it can help process and release trauma.
-Combine trauma writing with a gratitude and idea journal to help ensure your journaling helps process emotion AND is a supportive practice in finding helpful and skillful solutions to life’s problems.
+As long as the journaling doesn’t devolve into persistent rumination, it can help process and release trauma.
+Combine trauma writing with a gratitude and idea journal to help ensure your journaling helps process emotion and is a supportive practice in finding helpful and skillful solutions to life’s problems.

-But Where to Start?
+But Where to Start For Self-Care?

 Gratitude is Key